ihmcrobotics/ihmc-video-codecs/README.md

 - Supports RGB <-> YUV conversion using libyuv (BSD license)
 - Supports JPEG encoding/decoding using libjpeg-turbo (BSD/IJG license)
 - Bridge to OpenH264 (BSD License)
+	- Automatic downloading of Cisco licensed binary
-- MP4 support
+- MP4 support based on JCodec (BSD License)
 	- Mux: H264, MJPEG
 	- Demux: H264, MJPEG
 - Fast screenshot support using native code
 	- Linux only
 	- Fallback using AWT Robot for Mac/Windows

 ## Usage
 See the examples directory

-### Headless systems
+## Headless systems
 To accept the license on a system without console input, add "-Dopenh264.license=accept" to your Java command line arguments.

+## Contributions
+Contributions are welcome.
+We are a robot lab, supporting video codecs is not our main focus.
+Please provide pull requests.
+If you or your organization is interested in taking over maintainance, please contact us.

 ## Compile native code

 For your convenience compiled libraries are placed in the resources directory.
-It's only necessary to compile native code if you want to change things or port to different platforms.
+It's only necessary to compile native code if you want to change native code or port to different platforms.

 ### Linux
 - Install OpenJDK (>6)